jkhaui/castro/README.md

 Also acts as a decent starter template (IMHO) if you're looking for a modern monorepo setup geared towards shipping multiple sub-packages for an OS library.
 Uses pnpm workspaces, Nx, Vite, Rollup, etc.

+*by experimental, I mean _highly_ experimental 😀.
+Expect many broken deployments and massive refactoring commits as I figure this out.

 ## Setup

 1. `pnpm i` in project root (run `npm i -g pnpm` first if you don't have pnpm installed)